skooda/cowgoesmoo/README.md

 ## How it works

-Application simply cycles through animal pictures and plays the sounds of it.
+Application simply shows animal pictures and plays the sounds of it.
 So children learn faster what does the animal says.

 ## How to install